 They don’t care how awesome you are, how smart you are, or how skilled you are.

 What they really care about is what you can do for them.
 They want to know if you can successfully handle the job, whether you can help make them more profitable, or solve the problem that they need fixed.

 That’s why good letters start off by entering the discussion that’s already going on in the employer’s mind, and position the prospect as the solution to the employer’s problem.
-For example, here’s something you might want to read if you were hiring a receptionist:
+For example, here’s something you might want to read if you were looking tohire a virtual assistant or a receptionist:

 “When you hire a new receptionist, one of the biggest concerns you have is whether or not that person is qualified to handle your QX-4700 AT&T phone system.
 Dropped transfers and misrouted calls are not only annoying, they cost you business.
 That’s why you want a receptionist who is an expert on the QX-4700.
 For the past 7 years, I’ve worked exclusively with the QX-4700 and have trained 14 new attorneys how to set-up their voicemail and use the QX-4700 system.
 My experience with the QX-4700 will ensure that your calls are routed properly and that your business operates at peak efficiency.”